Show this page for printing or as short info (with end time)

 (5+2 min)

-Science tools in action: TVB (The Virtual Brain)
+Science tools in action: Dopaminergic regulation in schizophrenia with TVB (The Virtual Brain)

 Tutorial offered: model building and simulation, inference